deepghuge/deepghuge.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/sun.gif){: .align-right width="300px"}
-👨🏻‍💻 I'm a final year graduate student at the TU Berlin.
+👨🏻‍💻 I'm a BS-MS dual degree student at the Indian Institute of Science Education and Research (IISER), Pune.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+🔬 My research interests are in the confluence of astronomy, data science, and statistics.

-📚 I'm currently working towards my Master's Thesis in the field of Vision-Language-Modelling.
+📚 I am presently doing my Master's research focused on characterizing Coronal Mass Ejection (CME) Sheaths.

 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.